simple-login/website/content/privacy.md

 layout: "single_markdown"
 ---

-**Last updated: 2022-04-22**
+**Last updated: 2024-01-01**

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.

-In the following policy, SimpleLogin refers to the service offered by SimpleLogin SAS (the "Company" or "We") through the https://simplelogin.io website (the "Service").
+In the following policy, SimpleLogin refers to the service offered by Proton AG (the "Company" or "We") through the https://simplelogin.io website (the "Service").

-The Company is registered in France under the SIREN number 884302134.
+The Company is registered in Switzerland under number CHE-354.686.492.

 By visiting our website and using the Service provided here, you agree to the terms outlined in this privacy policy.